adilraz321/Text-Classification-Pipeline/README.md

 pip install -r requirements.txt

 # Running the Pipeline
-Run the preprocessing script to clean the data (assuming preprocess.py):
+1) Run the preprocessing script to clean the data (assuming preprocess.py):

-Bash

-python preprocess.py

-Run the model training notebook or script (e.g., train.ipynb or train.py) to train the models and see the evaluation results.
+2) Run the model training notebook or script (e.g., train.ipynb or train.py) to train the models and see the evaluation results.

-Finally, Run the Streamlit app.
+3) Finally, Run the Streamlit app.